Training to failure…

 The answer is bound within four hallowed words: Rate of Perceived Exertion (RPE).

 If you’ve been a long-time reader of Physiqz, you will be very familiar with this topic.
-In simplest terms, RPE is used as a metric to try and rate how hard a given set was.
+In simplest terms, RPE in lifting is used as a metric to try and rate how hard a given set was.

 Another way to put it–RPE doesn’t use static percentages like many workout programs.
 Instead it uses autoregulation which has been shown to scientifically increase performance to an insane degree (though still not as much as the popular underground Nitro Strength System).